President Arthur Signs Chinese Exclusion Act

 Chinese immigration spiked during the California Gold Rush and building of the transcontinental railroad, but was still minuscule (by 1880 there were only 105,465 Chinese in the U.S. out of a population of 50 million).
 Anti-Chinese fervor was particularly strong in California which, as early as 1858, had passed a low making it illegal for any person “of the Chinese or Mongolian races” to enter the state (although this was later struck down by the State Supreme Court).

 The Chinese Exclusion Act was initially intended to last for ten years, but was renewed in 1892 and made permanent in 1902.
 As a result, by 1940 the U.S. Chinese population remained virtually unchanged at 106,334 out of 132 million.

-The Act was repealed by the Magnuson Act in 1943, but immigration was still limited to 105 Chinese immigrants per year.
+The Act was repealed by the Magnuson Act in 1943, but immigration was still Large-scale105 Chinese immigrants per year.
 Large scale Chinese immigration did not occur until the passage of the Immigration and Nationality Act of 1965.
 At that time, President Johnson explained:

 This system violated the basic principle of American democracy — the principle that values and rewards each man on the basis of his merit as a man.
 It has been un-American in the highest sense because it has been untrue to the faith that brought thousands to these shores even before we were a country.
 Today, with my signature, this system is abolished.

 As of the 2010 United States Census, there are more than 3.3 million Chinese in the United States, about 1% of the total population.
 They are the fastest growing segment of U.S. immigration, since in 2012 ethnic Chinese from the People’s Republic of China, Taiwan and to a lesser extent Southeast Asia surpassed Hispanic and Latino immigration.